hhd-dev/hhd/docs/http.md

 Each setting has a title which is meant to be shown in the UI and an optional hint meant to be shown under a hover hint or `?` button.

-Each setting may include a family, which has a number of tags that work like classes.
+Each setting may include a set of tags, that work like classes.
 For example, a keyboard mapping setting may have the tags `[razer_lycosa_123, razer_kbd, keyboard, advanced]`, which would allow the UI to customize the presentation based on the specific device make, manufacturer,